thomasstep/thomasstep.github.io/_posts/2021-12-06-reinvent-evolutionary-aws-lambda-functions-with-hexagonal-architecture.md

 description: My notes about the 2021 re:Invent ARC302 session
 ---

-Edit: I have since written a post about [implementating hexagonal architecture](/blog/how-i-implement-hexagonal-architecture-in-aws-lambda) if you would rather see code.
+Edit: I have since written a post about [implementating hexagonal architecture](/blog/how-i-implement-hexagonal-architecture-in-aws-lambda) if you would rather see code and about the [architecture of the service](/blog/calendar-api-architecture) that featured that hexagonal architecture.

 This is an overview of a session that I went to during [re:Invent 2021](/blog/reinvent-2021).
 I start by providing the notes I took during the session, and then I will give my take and comments if I have any at the end.